PALAEMON-(PRAWN)- NERVOUS SYSTEM-SENSE ORGANS

 1) Dioptric part:

-It is secreted by a pair of comeageal cells.
-Below these cells crystallirje cells are pressure.
+- Corneal lens is biconvex, secreted by a pair of comeageal cells .

-All the above structures collectively form dioptric part of the ommatidium.
+- Collectively, these form the dioptric part of the ommatidium.

 2) Retinal part: